fpsvogel/fpsvogel.com/src/index.md

 layout: home
 ---

-I'm Felipe, a Rubyist and web developer.
-I was originally self-taught from a humanities teaching background.
+I'm Felipe, teacher-turned-developer.

 Take a look at [my "Learning Ruby" list](https://github.com/fpsvogel/learn-ruby) if you're an aspiring developer and/or interested in Ruby.
-Helping beginners is also a goal of my blog here, but it's equally a place where I reflect on what and and how I'm learning.
+Helping beginners is one goal of my blog here, but it's equally a place where I reflect on what and and how I'm learning.

 ### Recent posts